India removes barriers to U.S. embassy as anger grows over diplomat's arrest

 The diplomat had privately agreed with the domestic worker that she would receive just over a third of that rate, the public attorney said.

-With general elections due in less than six months, India's political parties are determined not to be labelled soft or unpatriotic.
+With general elections due in less than six months, India's political parties are determined not to be labeled soft or unpatriotic.

 Narendra Modi, the prime ministerial candidate for the opposition Bharatiya Janata Party, and Rahul Gandhi, the scion of the Nehru-Gandhi family that leads India's ruling Congress party, both declined to meet the U.S. delegation.